pH-7/GoodJsCode/readme.md

 ## Minimalist code

+> Measuring programming progress by lines of code is like measuring aircraft building progress by weight.
+>
+> — Bill Gates

 Coding in a minimalist way is the best pattern you can follow!
 Simplicity over complexity always wins! 🏆